ogdenpm/intel80tools/Doc/CPMSrc.md

 Specific subdirectories are noted below.
 Both the lib_1.1 and link_1.31 directories use my packed source format.
 See [misc.md](misc.md) for details.

+### algolm

+Source for algolm.
+The original thesis is included but the listing reflects the widely available version of algolm v1.1 compiler and its runtime.

 ### basice

 Although not a decompilation, this directory contains the source for basic-e v2.1 and the runtime interpreter v2.3.
 It also contains a document that describes the challenge on getting this to compile to byte level matching, despite having access to the source